 This was also illustrated by data curators speaking about the growth of data in one of the main repositories of recent genomic data, the European Nucleotide Archive, ENA: 'the rate of growth must be monitored to assess future sustainability of current technologies, to assist in choice and adoption of new technologies, and to factor in the upper limit to identify and store data' (Rasko).

-Tensions between social intelligence and care in the composition of genomic data
+Tensions between social intelligence and care in the composition of genomic data – Social intelligence requires a post-normal ethic of care

 Seems to be alignment between SI and EoC in genomics.
 But not always straight forward.

+Former practices of governmentality classify entities in relation to the norm.

+However, with social intelligence, the statistical mean is no longer a useful parameter.
+Social intelligence displaces a key measures of statistics – the mean, variance – as ways of knowing the population and meaningful entities within it.
+These are displaced by machine learning and patterns and clusters.
+This way of knowing splits aggregates, e.g. breast cancer paper.

 Correlations or causations.
 Lucy.